censorship-no-archive/ceno2-testbed/README.md

 ``peer_ts``
 : A UNIX UTC time stamp indicating when the contacted peer first reported its existence to the peer locator (in seconds, number).
+Together with ``measurement_start_time`` it can be used to operate on the age of the contacted peer.

 ``peer_nat``
 : Whether the contacted peer claimed to be behind NAT to the peer locator